an2in/Showcase-TeamT-demo-challenge/wu.md

 When I opened a cmd, typed a few commands, and then pressed the "Up Arrow" in my keyboard, it brings back the previous commands that I typed (not all but enough).

 To make that "Up Arrow" feature work, ```conhost.exe``` must save a list of everything I typed in its own memory.
 In other words, it keeps a "History Buffer" in the RAM.

+### How an image is stored in Windows memory

+When opening a file (e.g., an image) stored on the hard disk, the CPU does not read the data directly from the disk; it reads from the RAM.

+​In reality, the speed of a hard disk is nothing compared to the memory.
+Therefore, when we need to operate on any file, the system loads its data into the memory, and the CPU reads from there.

+​Moreover, there is a special feature in Windows OS called File System Cache.
+This mechanism does not remove the file from RAM immediately, even after it is deleted from the hard disk.
+It keeps the data there until the RAM is full or other data needs space.

 ## Solve
 By utilizing some facts we know, we will use the ```windows.consoles``` plugin, which can looks for Windows console buffers.
 ```console